 Having selected Judee (Fisher) Hagen of The Dalles as the first Miss Rodeo Oregon in 1957, the organization has continued over the years to be comprised of hardworking volunteers that help to ensure the success and expansion of the organization and its programs.
-Information about the program in its early years is scarce, but in recent years Miss Rodeo Oregon Pageant, Inc. (MROP) has taken great strides in becoming a strong and successful youth orientated organization that is able to provide a program for Oregon horsewomen, that encourages positive growth in strength of character and personality, healthy attitudes, self-fulfillment and self-respect.
+Information about the program in its early years is scarce, but in recent years Miss Rodeo Oregon, Inc. has taken great strides in becoming a strong and successful youth-orientated organization that is able to provide a program for Oregon horsewomen and that encourages positive growth in strength of character and personality, healthy attitudes, self-fulfillment and self-respect.

-In 1958, the first Miss Rodeo Oregon was crowned Miss Rodeo America, however declined for personal reasons.
-Since then we have had numerous top-10 and top-5 finishers, and category award winners.
+In 1958, the first Miss Rodeo Oregon was crowned Miss Rodeo America but declined for personal reasons.
+Since then, we have had numerous top-10 and top-5 finishers and category award winners.
 In addition to winning top honors, Mackenzie Carr (2011 Miss Rodeo Oregon) became the first Oregon cowgirl to wear the crown of Miss Rodeo America in 2012.

-If you have any information about the history of Miss Rodeo Oregon Pageant, Inc. that you would like to contribute please contact one of our directors at www.missrodeooregon.com.
+If you have any information about the history of Miss Rodeo Oregon Pageant, Inc. that you would like to contribute please contact us.